PavelSashnikov/websockets-ui/README.md

 2. `npm install`

 ## Usage
+**App**
+When server starts you can see static server port (UI) and Websocket information in a process console.
+Each recieved command displays in process console.
+After program stopped each WS connection will be closed

+User adds to DB when register and removes when WS connection closed.
+There is no possible to create some users whith the same names.

 **Development**

 * rename `.env.example` to `.env` or create your own. *Remember about client tries  to connect to 3000*